theSunAndSnow/learngit/readme.txt

-git is version control system
+git is a version control system it is a free software
-git is free